openmina/openmina/status.md

   - [x] Noise mutator.
   - [x] Yamux mutator.
   - [x] Stream-based protocols mutators: Identify, Kad, Meshsub, RPCs.

-## P2P Related Tests <a name="p2p-tests"></a>

-- [ ] P2p functionality tests
-  - [ ] p2p messages
-      - [ ] Binprot types (de)serialization testing/fuzzing
-      - [ ] Mina RPC types testing (ideally along with OCaml codecs)
-      - [ ] hashing testing (ideally along with OCaml hash implementations)
-  - [ ] Connection
-      - [ ] Proper initial peers handling, like reconnecting if offline
-      - [ ] Peers number maintaining, including edge cases, when we have max peers but still allow peers to connect for e.g. discovery, that is dropping connection strategy
-      - [ ] Other connection constraints, like no duplicate connections to the same peer, peer_id, no self connections etc
-      - [ ] Connection quality metrics
-  - [ ] Kademlia
-      - [ ] Peers discovery, according to Kademlia parameters (a new node gets 20 new peers)
-      - [ ] Kademlia routing table is up-to-date with the network (each peer status, like connected/disconnected/can_connect/cant_connect, reflects actual peer state)
-  - [ ] Gossipsub
-      - [ ] Reacheability (all nodes get the message)
-      - [ ] Non-redundancy (minimal number of duplicating/unneeded messages)
-- [ ] Interoperability with OCaml node
-    - [ ] Bootstrap Rust node from OCaml and vice versa
-    - [ ] Discovery using Rust node
-    - [ ] Gossipsub relaying
-- [ ] Public network tests.
-This should be the only set of tests that involve publicly  available networks, and should be executed if we're sure we don't ruin them.
-- [ ] Attack resistance testing

 ## Frontend <a name="frontend"></a>